He looked at me with complete seriousness and said, "When I grow up, I want to be a unicorn hunter."

 (Because if the comic store opens at noon, the boys and I might be able to sneak a visit in before we head up to my folks.
 There's nothing I *need*, but there might be something I *want*.)

 We will take to the ice to battle the Heat.
-And I'm torn between an analogy of (a) dowsing their flame, (b) taking them down like a b**** in heat, (c) turning up the heat on the Heat, or (d) showing the Heat what it really means to be on fire.
+And I'm torn between an analogy of (a) dowsing their flame, (b) chilling them out, (c) turning up the heat on the Heat, or (d) showing the Heat what it really means to be on fire.

 I think I'm gonna stick with the last one.
 Cuz, holy flip floppetty frig -- and I do not want to jinx it (I really, really don't) -- but we are on fire!
 My fellow Dragons, a four game winning streak?
 Ummm, that is just deliciously delightfully darn great.
 Comment tu dis, holy flip floppetty frack!